angular/angular/aio/content/guide/http.md

 </div>

 Applications often request JSON data from a server.
-In the `ConfigService` example, the app needs a configuration file on the server, `config.json`, that specifies resource URLs.
+In the `ConfigService` example, the application needs a configuration file on the server, `config.json`, that specifies resource URLs.

 <code-example